 Micato Offers Free Eye Clinic in MukuruMarch 21, 2019

-The ramshackle houses of Mukuru—just one of Nairobi’s slums—reached out to the horizon.
+The ramshackle houses of Mukuru—just one of Nairobi’s shantytowns—reached out to the horizon.
 It was roughly the size of my home city of Indianapolis, which is astounding.
-Three quarters of a million people lived in this slum, with practically no access to eyecare.
+Three quarters of a million people lived in this shantytown, with practically no access to eyecare.
 For just a week, we would try to change that.

 I had been planning this medical mission with Micato Safaris for three full years, but our partnership was two decades old.
 The organization I coordinate—Volunteer Optometric Services to Humanity—was first formed by an optometrist named Franklin Harms, and my father was its second member.
 In the 1970s, my dad would take small groups of optometrists to Haiti, and then I began doing the same in Honduras.
 But I had always wanted to go to Africa.
 So when a Micato representative approached me in the late 1990s about a partnership to run eyecare missions in Kenya, I leapt at the chance.